Advocating For Change: Improving Outcomes For Those With "Unspecified Schizophrenia"

 • Therapy: Cognitive behavioral therapy (CBT) can be beneficial for managing negative symptoms and learning coping skills.
 Talk therapy can provide a space to process complex experiences and navigate challenges associated with psychotic disorders.

-Being able to access online therapy from one’s home can be reassuring for individuals navigating unspecified schizophrenia, who may be hesitant to seek traditional in-person care due to fears of stigma or judgment.
+Being able to reach online therapy from one’s home can be reassuring for individuals navigating unspecified schizophrenia, who may be hesitant to seek traditional in-person care due to fears of stigma or judgment.
 For those living in remote areas or with limited mobility, online therapy can remove geographical barriers to care.
 This feature can be significant when specialized mental health services for complex conditions like schizophrenia are less readily available in a person’s local area.

 Takeaway